-A tailored policy that provides necessary cover to help protect a restaurant against unexpected events when they occur.
+Restaurant insurance is a tailored policy consisting of a range of necessary covers to help protect a restaurant against unexpected events when they occur.
 A typical policy may include cover for damage, theft, loss of earnings or injury to employees and the public.

 Restaurant Insurance Comparison

 If you run a restaurant, you will know how much work goes into making it happen – dealing with stock, premises, customers, bookings, menu changes, equipment, employing staff, and much more.
-In light of this, we have made it quick and easy to find quotes for restaurant insurance.
-Click the quote button above, fill out your details and let restaurant insurers compete over winning your business.
-At least you can be assured you are getting a great insurance deal for your restaurant.
+In light of this, our service aims to make it as easy as possible to find a suitable insurance policy by comparing quotes from multiple providers.
+To get started, click the quote button above, fill out your details and let restaurant insurers compete over winning your business.

 Every restaurant is unique, from independent family-run operations to national food chains.
-It’s, therefore, essential to have a policy that matches your operation.
+It’s, therefore, essential to discuss your requirements over the phone with an experienced insurance provider to ensure you have a policy that is suitable for your business.